-We collaborate closely with five major architectural organizations, each of which is responsible for a different aspect of the profession’s health.
+We collaborate closely with several architectural organizations, each of which is responsible for a different aspect of the profession’s health.

 - The American Institute of Architects (AIA)

 The AIA is a professional organization for architects.
-Membership in the AIA is open to all registered architects and licensure candidates.
 The AIA serves the architecture profession and is a resource for its members through advocacy, information, and community.

 - The American Institute of Architecture Students (AIAS)